Here are the 12 key steps to making sure the fourth quarter will be the best time of the year for your E-Commerce business.

 In Ecommerce Google Structured Data is probably the most effective tool for getting the most Google real estate and differentiating your search results from the competitions.
 Use it.

 What sells?
-Electronics and appliances were the best-performing category on Thanksgiving and Black Friday, with sales up nearly 27% from a year earlier, First Data found.
-Clothing and accessories grew 10%, as did sporting goods, while health and personal care was up nearly 8% – WSJ reports.
+Electronics and appliances were the best-performing categories on Thanksgiving and Black Friday, with sales up nearly 27% from a year earlier, First Data found.
+Clothing and accessories grew 10%, as did sporting goods, while health and personal care were up nearly 8% – WSJ reports.

 Pay attention to weather patterns – Suzanne Kapner of WSJ advises.
 Last year sales in the Eastern U.S. were helped by a cold snap, while sales in states west of the Mississippi were hurt by warmer than usual temperatures, according to Planalytics, which analyzes historical weather patterns and industry sales data.
 For instance, sales of women’s boots were up 12% in Hartford, Conn., but down 19% in Denver, Planalytics found.

 Surely not every user will complete their shopping journey over the busy weekend.

 Automate abandoned cart recovery.
 Sign those users up for a newsletter or an automated product recommendation.
 Dig that traffic gold to maximize your returns on E-commerce investments.
 Or lose out on over 90% of the traffic which does not convert into sales.

 Capture those lost orders or say bye-bye to lost profits.